Rebel Ridge Outfitters

 Firearms:

 If you’re new to the sport, I highly recommend a scoped rifle with bipod, sandbags or both.
-You will initially get shots within 100 yards but this soon dwindles and you are shooting 200+ yards after that.
+You will initially get shots within 100 yards but this soon dwindles and you are shooting 300+ yards after that.
 At 300 yards and beyond the prairie dogs either can’t see you or are not concerned and will stay out until you connect or get really close.
-Because of the ranges involved you need a steady platform (hence the bipod/sandbags), a scope with good magnification (16X-24X is recommended) and a fast, center fire varmint cartridge such as .223, .22-250, .204 Ruger, .17Rem, etc. Larger, heavier calibers such as .308 Win are needed for ranges beyond 500 yards.
+Because of the ranges involved you need a steady platform (hence the bipod/sandbags), a scope with good magnification (16X-24X is recommended) and a fast, center fire varmint cartridge such as .223, .22-250, .204 Ruger, .17Rem, etc. Larger, heavier calibers such as .308 Win are needed for ranges beyond 600 yards.
 Rimfire rifles are fun to shoot but have limited range and you soon run out of targets that are within your reach.
-A scope with bullet drop compensation and windage adjustment is essential.
-Scopes with target knobs that can be reset to zero are very effective and convenient.
-Shooting with wind is a fact of life in Kansas and can cause your bullet to drift significantly at longer ranges.
-The only ammo restrictions I have at this time are on tracers, for obvious reasons.

 AR-15 Rifles: